lambdamusic/Ontospy/docs/pages/commandline.md

 > ontospy-shell -h
 Usage: ontospy-shell [OPTIONS] [SOURCE]...

-  This application launches the OntoSpy interactive shell.
+  This application launches the Ontospy interactive shell.

   Note: if a local path or URI of an RDF model is provided, that gets loaded into the shell by default.
 E.g.: